fytient/digital-marketing-strategy-automation-system/README.md

 # Digital Marketing Strategy Automation System

-Welcome to the Digital Marketing Strategy Automation System repository.
 This repository houses the code and documentation for a comprehensive system designed to automate the process of creating and executing digital marketing strategies.
 This system focuses on refining marketing strategies for a specified business entity, particularly Amazon.
 The application employs advanced algorithms to customize marketing campaigns according to various market segments, channels, and age groups.

 ## E-Commerce Dynamics Parameters